du82/status-website/docs/status-communities/join-a-channel.md

 ## Join a public channel

-All members can join channels that don't have a :mobile-locked-lock: lock icon next to their names.
+All members can join channels that don't have a <LockedIcon /> lock icon next to their names.
 When you join a community, you automatically get access to these channels.

 === "Mobile"